Dan Olinger

 Now.
 In that environment, what’s a consumer to do?

 Well, the standard advice is to hear both sides.
 But if both sides are skewing, who’s to say that Side 1 + Side 2 = The Truth?
-I’m reminded of the engineer who, upon hearing a friend say that she used a cheap tire pressure gauge but took the average of three readings, say, “Why do you think the average of three unreliable readings will be more reliable?”
+I’m reminded of the engineer who, upon hearing a friend say that she used a cheap tire pressure gauge but took the average of three readings, said, “Why do you think the average of three unreliable readings will be more reliable?”

 In practice, then, our short-term sense of the situation is simply not going to be reliable; it’s going to take some time for the truth to come out.